-According to the most recent School District Strategies report, residential construction activity does not show any sign of letting up in the Midlothian Independent School District.
+According to the most recent School District Strategies report, residential construction activity does not show any sign of letting up in Midlothian ISD.

 The report indicates builders closed 216 new homes in the district during the third quarter of 2018.
 This represents the two consecutive quarters of record closings.